sumup-oss/circuit-ui/MIGRATION.md

 Circuit v3 improves compatibility with the [new JSX transforms](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) (introduced in React v17).

-Applications on Next.js and Emotion 10 (Emotion 11 is not yet supported by Circuit UI) can now use the following Babel config:
+We recommend the following Babel config for applications on Next.js and Emotion 10 (Emotion 11 is not yet supported by Circuit UI).
+It also includes support for Emotion's [`css` prop](https://emotion.sh/docs/css-prop).

 ```json
 {